kaihendry/dabase.com/content/blog/dora-metrics.md

 This is not quite the same as a constructions site's X days since failure, since we want to set a period of time, so we can work on improving our processes and deliver!

-# Mean to recovery
+# Mean time to recovery from a failure

-How quickly can you recover from a failure?
+How quickly can you recover from a failure, in which a customer was impacted.

 Should be a small as possible, as it would lessen the impact of the failure.